oeberle/self_explanations_human_rationales/README.md

 ## First Steps
-Set-up a suitbale environment, see `requirements.txt`.
+Set-up a suitable environment, see `requirements.txt`.
 We used `python=3.11.8'.

 ## Scripts